B.A. U.C. Berkeley, 1983.

-My research interests center on Persian literature, particularly the Samanid to the Timurid period, as well as 20th-century poetry & prose; comparative literature (performance, genre studies, semiotics, sociology of literary production, narratology, hermeneutics, homiletics, codicology and editorial theory focusing on Arabic and medieval European literatures); and mystical and esoteric traditions in the Islamicate world (including Sufi, Shiʻi and Baha’i thought and theology).
-Publications include several translations of modern Persian prose and poetry, and articles on Hâfez, ʻAttâr, Saʻdi, Najm al-Din Dâye, Persian literature and the Qur’ân, the Sufi orders, the hagiographical tradition, the writings of Bahâ’ Allâh.
-An ongoing interest in Mowlânâ Jalâl al-Din Rumi is reflected in my monograph on the subject, a book of literary translations of his poems, a guest-edited special journal issue focusing on the current state of Rumi studies, and an edition and translation of the discourses of Borhân al-Din Mohaqqeq of Termez, the teacher who purportedly initiated Rumi in the mystic tradition.
+My interests center on Persian as a prestige vernacular of the Islamic world, and trans-national literary and intellectual lingua franca.
+I focus on the poetry and belles lettres of the Samanid to Safavid periods, as well as 20th-century poetry & prose, which I approach comparatively, considering questions of genre, performance, narratology, semiotics, hermeneutics, homiletics, the sociology of literary production, codicological and editorial theory (for Persian, Arabic and medieval European texts), and the translation and reception of Middle Eastern literature in the West.
+I am particularly attracted to the intersections of literature and religion, especially the mystical and esoteric traditions in the Islamicate world (including Sufi, Shiʻi and Baha’i thought and theology).
+An ongoing interest in Mowlânâ Jalâl al-Din Rumi is reflected in my monograph on the subject, a book of literary translations of his poems, a guest-edited special journal issue focusing on the current state of Rumi studies, and an edition and a forthcoming translation of the discourses of Borhân al-Din Mohaqqeq of Termez, the teacher who purportedly initiated Rumi into the mystical tradition.
+Other publications include translations of modern Persian prose and poetry, and articles on Ferdowsi, Hâfez,ʻAttâr, Saʻdi, Najm al-Din Dâya, Persian literature and the Qur’ân, the Sufi orders, the hagiographical tradition, and the writings of Bahâ’ Allâh and ʻAbd al-Bahâ.

-- [Editor, In Progress] Life and Letters of an Iranian Communist: Stories of Bozorg âAlavi.
-An introduction to the life of Bozorg âAlavi (1904-97) with an anthology of translations of his short stories and letters.
+- [Editor, In Progress] Life and Letters of an Iranian Communist: Stories of Bozorg ʻAlavi.
+An introduction to the life of Bozorg ʻAlavi (1904-97) with an anthology of translations of his short stories and letters.

 - [In Progress] Teachings of Rumi’s Teacher: Borhân al-Din Moḥaqqeq-e Termedhi and his Ma‛âref.
-A new critical edition of the Persian text and annotated English translation, with introduction by Franklin Lewis and Hassan Lahouti (in preparation).
+A new critical edition of the Persian text and annotated English translation, with introduction by Franklin Lewis and Hassan Lahouti.

 - Mystical Poems of Rumi, translated by A.J.
 Arberry.
 Corrected one-volume edition with foreword by Franklin Lewis (Chicago: University of Chicago Press, 2009), 439pp.